 - Make sure that you pick a dehumidifier that is the right size and capacity for the needs of that specific space to ensure effectiveness.

 - Regular dehumidifier maintenance will help to preserve the quality and effectiveness of your unit.

 Declutter– Attics are often used for storage.
 Cluttered spaces limit air flow and can promote moisture buildup (especially in already humid environments).

 - Take some time to regularly organize and purge some of your stored items.
 This will open up your attic and help to optimize air circulation.

-If you discover mold development in your NJ crawl space, do not panic.
+If you discover that your mold-free attic has been compromised with moisture and mold, do not panic.
 A certified mold removal professional in NJ can properly remove the mold and help to address the moisture problem that caused the mold in the first place.
-MasterTech’s expert mold removal team is thoroughly trained to safely and effectively handle your New Jersey attic mold remediation.
-When it comes to crawl space mold, it needs to be addressed promptly and properly to avoid compromising you and your family’s health and safety.
+MasterTech’s expert mold removal team is thoroughly trained to safely and effectively handle your New Jersey attic mold remediation to store a clean, mold-free attic.
+When it comes to attic mold, it needs to be addressed promptly and properly to avoid compromising you and your family’s health and safety.